A1fred00-datascience/A1fred00-datascience/README.md

 👯 I’m looking to collaborate on Deep Learning projects

-🤝 I’m looking for help with WHOOP - Personal fitness project

 If you want to have a career development consultation https://calendly.com/alfredo-serrano-connect

 📝 I regularly write on https://www.linkedin.com/in/alfredoserrano-datascientist/